 As part of the regulations on electronic mail marketing you must not disguise or conceal your identity.

 Avoid spam words

-For each email marketing campaign there should be a process to check the spam score for your email message e.g. you should avoid words like free, cash, £££ and avoid writing in capital letters.
-A quick search on the internet for ‘spam words to avoid in email marketing’ should give you an up-to-date list of spam words to that it is best practice to avoid in your email messages.
+For each email marketing campaign there should be a process to check the spam score for your email message e.g. you should avoid words and characters like free, cash, £££s or exclamation marks.
+You should avoid writing in capital letters.
+Ensure there are no spelling mistakes in your subject lines and the main body of your email messages.
+A quick search on the internet for ‘spam words to avoid in email marketing’ should give you an up-to-date list of spam words that it is best practice to avoid in your email communications.
 Most email marketing software will enable you to scan your email template prior to sending, giving your email a spam rating and flagging spam issues that should be rectified before you send.

 Effective email subject lines